VuteTech/Resticara/README.md

 ```

 ## Generating systemd timers
-Run `resticara gentimer` to generate systemd service and timer files for each configured backup, writing them to the systemd unit directory and enabling them immediately.
+Run `resticara gentimer` to generate systemd service and timer files for each configured backup, writing them to the systemd unit directory.
+Existing timers are restarted to pick up changes and any timers without a matching configuration are disabled and removed.
 Prune timers run every 30 days by default, or a custom interval can be set with `retention_prune` in the configuration (either globally under `[general]` or per backup).

 ## TODO
 * Webhooks: ability to integrate with various webhooks for enhanced automation.